全店買滿$300順豐免運費,新客戶購買正價貨品滿$350,輸入NEW10即可享有9折優惠!

-Healthy Heart: Follow these 6 tips to keep your heart healthy
+Healthy Heart: Follow these 6 tips to keep your heart healthy.

-It’s never too early or late to aim towards healthy heart.
+It’s never too early or late to aim towards a healthy heart.
 Oftentimes, once we use a car for several months, we grow concerned about its routine maintenance, checks, and replacements subconsciously.
 Since the heart is inconspicuous to our eyes, we often fail or forget to accord the care and priority it duly deserves.
 The human heart starts beating from the wombs even before we are born.
 Automobiles do, but the heart has no mileage.
 Its mechanical warfare and performance in one’s lifetime depend largely on your physiological regimen, habits, diets, and even physiotherapy.

 The pride of youthfulness lies in its strength, stamina, and resilience.
 Unfortunately, youth meets its end at the latter phases of adulthood where the walls of heart arteries and arterioles grow thicker, and the space within the arteries become less elastic.
 Since arteries and arterioles slightly expand as people age, they cannot relax as quickly during the rhythmic pumping of the heart, thus making it hard for the heart to handle sharp changes in blood pressure.